保温杯里泡枸杞

 Wolfberries in a Thermos

 The image of a middle-aged man steeping wolfberries (goji berries) in a thermos flask became the definitive symbol of China's 'middle-age crisis' meme wave.
-It captures the moment you stop partying and start worrying about your kidneys.
+Emerging around 2017, it captures the moment you stop partying and start worrying about your kidneys.
 Young and not-so-young Chinese use it to mock themselves for adopting the health-obsessed, low-key lifestyle of their parents' generation — trading nightclubs for herbal tea and ambition for survival.

 Cultural Context